-WJC: At least the first half; at least up-to-June or July -- where the summer of '96.
-What I'm telling you is that this is a process will take a major portion of 1996; for furtherms and to ward reflection.
+WJC: At least the first half; at least up to June or July -the summer of '96.
+What I'm telling you is that this process will take a major portion of 1996 for further reflection.

 I am mindful of political pressures on you.
-But there are it also substantive merits to what we're doing and 'material to a explaining the structure of the process we have in mind.
+But there are also substantive merits to what we're doing.
+I'm explaining the structure of the process we have in mind.